 Many couples understand the importance of a healthy mind and body before they begin trying for children.
 Unfortunately, there is such an overload of information out there on what to do (and what to avoid) to give yourself the best chance at conception, that many of us simply get overwhelmed.

-Dr Zahra at Qi Medicine acupuncture has a very special interest in boosting fertility, pregnancy and women’s health.
+Dr Zahra at Qi Medicine acupuncture has a very special interest in boosting fertility, plus working with pregnancy and women’s health.
 Below are her top three practical ideas to help you conceive naturally.

 Eat your way to healthy hormones

-This relationship explains why so many gynaecological issues are found in conjunction with other inflammatory disorders, such as IBS (irritable bowel syndrome), recurrent bladder infections, endometriosis and much more.
+This relationship explains why so many gynecological issues are found in conjunction with other inflammatory disorders, such as IBS (irritable bowel syndrome), recurrent bladder infections, endometriosis and much more.

 Treating the gut with a good diet is one of the best and easiest ways to manage a good hormonal balance.
 A woman’s body goes through hormonal changes every cycle, and so our dietary needs are different throughout the month as well.